Giant Schnauzer: History

-In modern times, the Giant Schnauzer is used as a police dog; is trained for obedience, dog agility, herding, search and rescue, and schutzhund; and is shown in conformation shows.
+In modern times, the Giant Schnauzer is used as a police dog; is trained for obedience, dog agility, herding, search and rescue, and Schutzhund; and is shown in conformation shows.
 They are also used for carting.
-In Europe, the breed is considered to be more of a working dog than a show dog.
-The focus in many European Schnauzer clubs is not so much on conformation shows, but on the working ability of the breed.
+In Europe, the breed is considered to be more of a working dog than a show dog.The focus in many European Schnauzer clubs is not so much on conformation shows, but on the working ability of the breed.
 In several countries, including Germany, dogs must achieve a Schutzhund Champion title before they can qualify to be a conformation champion.

 Description

 Appearance

-Although the Giant Schnauzer is called 'Giant', this is not in comparison to other large dog breeds such as the Great Dane or the Rottweiler, but instead in comparison to the Standard and Miniature Schnauzers.
+Although the Giant Schnauzer is a large and stocky dog, the 'Giant', in its name is not in comparison to other large dog breeds but in comparison to the Standard and Miniature Schnauzers.
 The AKC breed standard calls for males to stand from 25.5 to 27.5 in at the withers, and for females to stand from 23.5 to 25.5 in.
 Giant Schnauzers are square in shape, and should resemble a larger version of the Standard Schnauzer.
 The tail is long and the ears are small button ears carried high on the head.
 Where it is legal, it is possibly docked and the ears cropped.